pavlovtech/NextBlog/content/posts/my-journey-to-crafting-the-awesome-wordpress-site-from-scratch.md

 2. Block theme.
 This approach is drastically different.
 First of all, it enables the so-called "Full site editing."
 The end user can edit any site part, such as the header, footer, or page.
 It does not require writing PHP.
 Instead, you create a bunch of HTML files and annotate EVERY html tag with WordPress special comments that specify what type of block it is.
 Afterward, a user can change every block in the block editor.

 3. Headless WordPress.
 With this approach, you can decouple your front end and use WordPress only as a back end.
 You can use any tech stack for your front end and any hosting.
-For example, you can develop your website in NextJS and host it on Vercel.
+For example, you can develop your website in Next.js and host it on Vercel.
 It also required a server with WordPress that would serve as a back-end.

 I needed to decide what approach to take, so I checked out a few courses on Udemy.